 An abuser will act upon their desire to abuse their target, but they’ll soon follow that up with excuses and apologies.
 They do this in order to keep you in the abusive relationship.
 Then comes the honeymoon phase, where the abuser will act all nice, give you gifts, and everything will seem fine.
 However, this won’t last forever and the build-up to the next abusive event will start to begin.
 The result of which will take you back to the start of the abusive cycle.
 This will keep repeating itself until the target of abuse is out of the situation.

-Am I In An Abusive Relationship?
+Am I In A Domestic Abusive Relationship?

 If any of the abusive signs (although not a full list) resonate with you, then maybe you should fill in Women’s Aid’s online form.
 Which you can do by clicking here.

 You should take the test even if you don’t really think any of the signs listed here are something you’ve experienced, but the relationship is causing you to feel hopeless and/or feel desperate.
-I know in one of my relationships I feared going home because my abuser would be at home drunk (Abuse: Female Perpetrators, Male Victim).
+I know in one of my relationships I feared going home because my abuser would be at home drunk (Female Perpetrators, Male Victim).
 So if you feel something like that, or you feel you have to walk on eggshells around someone, then fill in the quick online form.

 Sometimes we can’t see the wood for the trees.
 Thus a quick form like this might open our eyes to what we felt deep down was really going on.